FileMeta/Yaml/README.md

 # FileMeta.Yaml

+*I have abandoned this project.
+It passes about 80% of the YAML validation tests for the features it implements.
+See the Limitations section for the features that I deliberately didn't implement and the philosophy behind that.
+If you want to pick up the project and carry it forward you are welcome to do so.
+It is under a BSD 3-clause open license.
+I recommend creating your own fork.
+If you get it to a point where you like the result, please contact me and I'll put a link here to your continuation.
+I have many, complicated, reasons for abanding this but the main one is that I switched to a different data format for a project that was originally to use YAML.*

 A simple [YAML](http://www.yaml.org/) scanner/reader/parser.

 FileMeta.Yaml is a YAML reader written in C# that can manifest the following interfaces: